310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 <th>(I’m frustrated.
 I don’t have any backup whatsoever.
 Is this the limit of my individual strength?
 Never mind changing the world—I can’t even make a ripple in the pond.)</th>

-<th>(… This is incredibly regrettable, but—I may have to speak to Eichi at once, and ask for his formal cooperation.)</th>
+<th>(…This is incredibly regrettable, but—I may have to speak to Eichi at once, and ask for his formal cooperation.)</th>

 <th>(I mean, I speculate that he feels the same as me, but… I haven’t actually made sure if that’s really true, and I also don’t want to rely on him—since he’s so sick and frail.)</th>